kempa-liehr/contexere/README.rst

     name
     DS24xUa

-A different project name can be provided as argument of name:
+A different project name can be provided as argument of ``name``:
     name myProject
     myProject24xUa

+The arguments ``-t`` or ``--time`` can be used to create a time-sensitive artefact name, which might be useful if time-series windows need unique labels for systematic time-series feature engineering:
+    name --time
+    DS24xUi54

 References
 ==========